 I am an experienced copywriter for employers including Saga Holidays plc, Oxford University Press, the Society of London Theatre, Arts Council England and The Home Office.
 I have written numerous pieces of journalism, magazine features and arts reviews.

 This is a brochure I wrote for a Government campaign, Together We Can.
 I devised that campaign and produced a series of conferences, launch events and publicity to promote it, such as this Newsletter.

 This is the Official London Theatre Guide, which I edited in print form from 1987-1993.
 I wrote the first ever detailed Disabled Access Guide to London’s West End Theatres which went on to be updated in accessible formats.
 Here’s an example from the original guide.

 Between 1995 and 2005 I wrote for Arts Council England.
 Here’s an example from a pocket guide for staff about the organisation’s values, and a document in which the CEO talked about the organisation’s ambitions.

 I have written extensively about arts and cultural visitor attractions.
 Here’s a flyer I produced for the Lord Mayor’s Show in the City of London, and an extract from a leaflet about the historic Guildhall, one of the City’s most iconic buildings.

 Contact me to talk about writing and editing for you or your clients.

 I write clear English, not jargon, and I am a stickler for grammar and punctuation.
-When I take on a piece of copywriting, the first question I ask is ‘who will be reading this?’
-The second is ‘What do you want them to do, once they have read this?’
-I choose words that will speak directly to your readers, whether the intention is to inform, persuade or entertain.
-No job is too big or small and you can rely on me to meet any realistic deadline.
+When I take on a piece of copy writing, the first question I ask is ‘who will be reading this?’
+The second is ‘What do you want them to do?’
+I choose words that speak directly to your readers, whether the intention is to inform, persuade or entertain.
+No job is too big or small and you can rely on me to meet a realistic deadline.